ray-project/ray/doc/source/data/performance-tips.rst

 ---------------------------

 View the Ray Data dashboard located in the Metrics tab of the Ray Dashboard to monitor your application and troubleshoot issues.
 Ray Data exports metrics in real-time while a Dataset is executing, and the Ray Data dashboard displays these metrics grouped by Dataset.
-To learn more about the Ray dashboard, see :ref:`Ray Dashboard <observability-getting-started>`.
+To learn more about the Ray dashboard, including detailed setup instructions, see :ref:`Ray Dashboard <observability-getting-started>`.